m8pple/arch2-2016-cw/README.md

 There are two submission deadlines, one soft, one hard:

-- Friday 24th October: deadline for formative (ungraded) assessment.
+- Friday 24th October 23:59: deadline for formative (ungraded)
+  assessment.
 If you submit a version by this deadline, it will be put through a large subset of the assessment.
 The results (but not a grade), will be returned on Monday 27th.
   Submission is not required, but is obviously encouraged.

-- Friday 31st October: deadline for summative (graded) assessment.
+- Friday 31st October 23:59: deadline for summative (graded)
+  assessment.
 Whether or not you submitted for the previous deadline, everyone must submit for this deadline.
 This will be the part which results in the grade for this